 The beginning is to develop something entirely missing from both Israeli and Palestinian realities today: the idea and practice of citizenship, not of ethnic or racial community, as the main vehicle for coexistence.
 In a modern state, all its members are citizens by virtue of their presence and the sharing of rights and responsibilities.
 Citizenship therefore entitles an Israeli Jew and a Palestinian Arab to the same privileges and resources.
 A constitution and a bill of rights thus become necessary for getting beyond Square 1 of the conflict because each group would have the same right to self-determination; that is, the right to practice communal life in its own (Jewish or Palestinian) way, perhaps in federated cantons, with a joint capital in Jerusalem, equal access to land and inalienable secular and juridical rights.
 Neither side should be held hostage to religious extremists.

 Yet feelings of persecution, suffering and victimhood are so ingrained that it is nearly impossible to undertake political initiatives that hold Jews and Arabs to the same general principles of civil equality while avoiding the pitfall of us-versus-them.
 Palestinian intellectuals need to express their case directly to Israelis, in public forums, universities and the media.
 The challenge is both to and within civil society, which has long been subordinate to a nationalism that has developed into an obstacle to reconciliation.
-Moreover, the degradation of discourse — symbolized by Arafat and Netanyahu trading charges while Palestinian rights are compromised by exaggerated “security” concerns — impedes any wider, more generous perspective from emerging.
+Moreover, the degradation of discourse — symbolised by Arafat and Netanyahu trading charges while Palestinian rights are compromised by exaggerated “security” concerns — impedes any wider, more generous perspective from emerging.

 The alternatives are unpleasantly simple: either the war continues (along with the onerous cost of the current peace process) or a way out, based on peace and equality (as in South Africa after apartheid) is actively sought, despite the many obstacles.
 Once we grant that Palestinians and Israelis are there to stay, then the decent conclusion has to be the need for peaceful coexistence and genuine reconciliation.
 Real self-determination.
-Unfortunately, injustice and belligerence don’t diminish by themselves: they have to be attacked by all concerned.